Newcomers to Canada (immigrants)

 You will not be able to file electronically without a SIN.

 If you have requested a SIN, but have not yet received one, and the deadline for filing your tax return is near, file your tax return without a SIN to avoid any possible late-filing penalty and any interest charges.
 Attach a note to your return to let us know why you did not enter your SIN.

 If you are mailing your tax return, send it to the International and Ottawa Tax Services Office.
 Do not mail your tax return to any other address.

 When do you have to send us your tax return?

 To find out when you have to file your return, go to Filing due dates.

 How to complete your tax return

-It is important that you complete the entire identification area on page 1 of your tax return.
+It is important that you complete the entire identification and other information area on page 1 of your tax return.
 We need this information to assess your tax return and calculate your goods and services tax/harmonized sales tax (GST/HST) credit, plus any benefits to which you may be entitled under the Canada child benefit.

 Date of entry in Canada